uboat.net

 Cargo

-History Built as British HMS Crusader (H 60), transferred to Canada on 15 Jun, 1938 and renamed HMCS Ottawa (H 60)
+History Completed in May 1932 as HMS Crusader (H 60) for the Royal Navy.
+On 15 June 1938 transferred to the Royal Canadian Navy and renamed HMCS Ottawa (H 60)

-Notes on loss At 02.05 hours on 14 Sep, 1942, U-91 fired a spread of two torpedoes at a destroyer and observed a hit.
+At 02.05 hours on 14 September 1942, U-91 fired a spread of two torpedoes at a destroyer and observed a hit.
 Then they saw another destroyer, made a full circle and fired at 02.15 hours one torpedo, which hit amidships and caused the ship to blew up and sink immediately.
-Walkerling thought that they had sunk two destroyers, but in fact the HMCS Ottawa (H 60) (LtCdr C.A.
-Rutherford RCN), escorting convoy ON-127, was hit twice.
+Walkerling thought that they had sunk two destroyers, but in fact HMCS Ottawa (H 60) (LtCdr C.A.
+Rutherford, RCN), escorting convoy ON-127, was hit twice.

 If you can help us with any additional information on this vessel then please contact us.